Lawn Mower Oil Change Made Easy: Get the Most out of Your Mower

 - Start the engine, and allow it to idle while you check for any leaks.

 - Finally, dispose of your old oil and rags in accordance with your local environmental laws.
-If you aren’t sure what these laws are, take any oil products to your local NAPA shop to dispose of them properly.

 Changing a lawnmower’s oil is a quick and simple DIY job that will keep your mower’s engine running smoothly for a long time.
 Remember to check your oil regularly to avoid operating your equipment with bad oil.